NVIDIA/cutlass/README.md

-Note: The NVIDIA Blackwell SM100 architecture used in the datacenter products has a different compute capability than the one underpinning NVIDIA Blackwell GeForce RTX 50 series GPUs.
+Note: The NVIDIA Blackwell SM100 architecture used in the datacenter products has a different compute capability than the one underpinning NVIDIA Blackwell GeForce RTX 50 series GPUs (SM120).
 As a result, kernels compiled for Blackwell SM100 architecture with arch conditional features (using `sm100a`) are not compatible with RTX 50 series GPUs.